Nr18/report2junit/CONTRIBUTING.md

 We welcome you to use the GitHub issue tracker to report bugs, suggest features, or documentation improvements.

+Lookup the generated release notes, they are listed as draft.
+Copy them to a temporary file for later use.

 When filing an issue, please check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.

 ## Releases